 Follow the Step-by-Step Instructions to make the best Moong Dal Ladoo

 Moong Dal Ladoo Recipe

 - Over medium-low heat, sauté the moong dal lentils for 10-15 minutes or until the lentils turn slightly deep in color and become fragrant.
 The trick is to evaporate all the moisture from the dal.
 So, do not overcook the lentils.
 Take the pan off the heat and allow the lentils to cool comfortably.Tip — Do stir frequently to avoid burning the lentils.
 Initially, the lentils will stick to the spoon.

 - Add the moong dal powder to this pan.
 Roast the moong dal mixture over medium heat, stirring constantly.
 Cook until the lentils turn deep yellow and impart a nutty fragrance.This roasting will take somewhere about 30-35 minutes.
-I know it sounds like a labor-intensive process, but this is the only lengthy process involved in making these moong dal ladoos.
+It sounds like a labor-intensive process, but this is the only lengthy process involved in making these moong dal ladoos.

 - Roll the ladoos until you achieve the desired round shape.
-Do not let the mixture cool down; try to shape the ladoos, while the mix is slightly warm.Repeat this process until all the ladoos are formed.
+Do not let the mixture cool down; try to shape the ladoos while the mix is slightly warm.Repeat this process until all the ladoos are formed.
 You can decorate moong dal laddus with saffron strands and pistachios.